temporalio/cli/temporalcli/commandsmd/commands.md

 * Use alphabetical order for commands.
 * Commands with subcommands cannot be run on their own.
-* Line length: 120 characters max.
+* User-visible line length: 80 characters max.
 * Add punctuation consistently, even at the end of phrases.
 * Short descriptions do not end with a period.
 * Every long description demonstrates at least one example use of the command.
+* When presenting options use a space rather than equal to set them.
+  This is more universally supported and consistent with POSIX guidelines.
+  * Yes: `temporal command --namespace YourNamespace`
+  * No: `temporal command --namespace=YourNamespace`
 * Use imperative-form verbs:
-  * Good: `Pause or unpause a Schedule.`
+  * Yes: `Pause or unpause a Schedule.`
-  * Bad: `This command pauses or unpauses a Schedule.`
+  * No: `This command pauses or unpauses a Schedule.`

 For options and flags:

-* For optional and required flags, use complete sentences with imperative-form verbs.
 * When flags can be passed multiple times, say so explicitly in the usage text.
 * Do not rely on the flag type (e.g. `string`, `bool`, etc.) being shown to the user.
   It is hidden if a `META-VARIABLE` is used.
 * Where possible, use a `META-VARIABLE` (all caps and wrapped in `\``s) to describe/reference content passed to an option.
 * Limit `code spans` to meta-variables.
   To reference other options or specify literal values, use double quotes.
 * Avoid parentheticals unless absolutely necessary.